Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

-As can be seen from~\eqref{Mvector} and~\eqref{Mscalar}, quadrupole radiation is of higher order in velocity when compared to the dipole case: in the amplitudes by a factor of $\vec{r}\cdot \vec{q} \sim v_{i} $, and in terms of emission rates, by a factor of $v_i^2$.
+which, in contrast to~\eqref{operatorquadrupoleV}, includes a trace component.
+Throughout the paper, we still refer to such scalar emission as being ``quadrupole'', having in mind the relative {\it velocity ordering} rather than a specific tensorial structure.
+Indeed, as can be seen from~\eqref{Mvector} and~\eqref{Mscalar}, quadrupole radiation is of higher order in velocity when compared to the dipole case: in the amplitudes by a factor of $\vec{r}\cdot \vec{q} \sim v_{i} $, and in terms of emission rates, by a factor of $v_i^2$.
 Therefore, dipole radiation dominates, unless it vanishes because of an identical charge-to-mass ratio of the colliding particle pair.
 In turn, this means that for identical particle scattering, the quadrupole order is the dominant emission mode.
+At this point, we note that the Hamiltonian in~\eqref{potential2}---on which~\eqref{quadrupolescalaruniversal} is based on---receives model-dependent corrections at quadrupole order; the expressions derived below take this into account.

 Furthermore, in analogy to the derivation of the matrix elements presented within this section, we always first expand the dissipative amplitudes in $v_{i}$ or $r$ before squaring them in order to avoid any interferences between the dipole and quadrupole contributions to the emission amplitude.
 The non-relativistic emission amplitudes of the $2\rightarrow3$ processes involving scalar candidates $S (\Tilde{S})$ are obtained through a long but straightforward calculation.
 For dissipative channels involving fermionic DM candidates $\chi(\Tilde{\chi})$, there is also a $v_{i}$-expansion of spinors involved, involving hence extra steps; see App.~\ref{Powercounting} for details on the methodology.
 The derivation yields insights into how the different dissipative models are related in detail; see App.~\ref{scalarvsgauge}.